About David & Alana

 Alana has been teaching yoga at True Nature since 2010.
 She is also an adjunct faculty member at The College of Wooster where she has been teaching Introduction to Yoga courses since 2011.

-Alana lives at True Nature with her husband Dave, their son Oliver, and a variety of furry family members as well.
+She lives at True Nature with her husband David, their son Oliver, and a variety of furry family members as well.

 David Pratt, B.A., L.M.T.